camelboat/EECS_6897_Distributed_Storage_System_Project_Scripts/README.md

 ```
 By default, the working directory for rocksdb is `/mnt/sdb/archive_dbs/${WORKLOAD_NUM}`, and the directory for SST files is `/mnt/sdb/archive_dbs/sst_dir/sst_last_run`(this path is hardcoded in rocksdb source code by us). `load_ycsb.sh` will remove the SST files in `sst_last_run`, and copy it to `sst_${WORKLOAD_NUM}_cpy` when load is finished. `run_ycsb.sh` will also remove the SST files in `sst_last_run`, and copy the corresponding `sst_${WORKLOAD_NUM}_cpy` back to `sst_last_run` before running the benchmark.
 All the benchmark results will be output to `/mnt/sdb/EECS_6987_Distributed_Storage_System_Project_data/${WORKLOAD_NUM}`.

+For usage of NVME over Fabrics scripts, see README in /setup_scripts/NVME_over_Fabrics.

 ## Project Structure

 ```